AnyLog-co/documentation/training/Session II (Deployment).md

 ```
 **Note**: Environment variables are located in `anylog_configs.env` and `.env` in their respected folders.

-## Populating Data
+# Populating Data

+Data will be added to the 2 Operator nodes in the following manner:

+* AnyLog Operator I  - A data generator creates simulated data on Operator Node I.
+    * **Note 1:** The data generator requires [Python](https://www.python.org/downloads/) preinstalled).
+    * **Note 2:** The data generator source code and documentation are available on Github: [Sample-Data-Generator](https://github.com/AnyLog-co/Sample-Data-Generator).

+  - Advanced users can use other data generators.
+For example, by leveraging an [EdgeX deployment](https://github.com/AnyLog-co/lfedge-code).

+* AnyLog Operator II - receive data by subscribing to a 3rd-party MQTT broker.

-To easily populate respected operator node(s), AnyLog [Sample Data Generator](https://github.com/AnyLog-co/Sample-Data-Generator)
+To populate simulated data - AnyLog [Data Generator](https://github.com/AnyLog-co/Sample-Data-Generator)
-provides a large array of data types to be used for demonstration purpose.
-We recommend starting with the _PUT_ command,
+provides options to generate a variety data types used for demonstration and tesing purposes.
-as it requires  the least amount of work on the user side.

-Note, for conn info, users can specify more than one IP:Port, thus allowing for data to be generated / populated from a
-single point.
+Note: The Data Generator can distribute the generated data to multiple nodes (if the IP:Port of multiple nodes are specified as the destination).

 1. Clone Data Generator
 ```shell